Wetland protection – Safeguarding the South’s valuable wetlands

 Nearly all of the commercial catch and over half of the recreational harvest in the Southeast are fish and shellfish that depend on wetlands.

-The South just isn’t the South without seafood and without its beautiful wetlands, from the Chesapeake Bay and South Carolina’s Lowcountry to Georgia’s Okefenokee and salt marshes and Alabama’s Mobile-Tensaw.
+The South just isn’t the South without seafood and without its beautiful wetlands, from the Chesapeake Bay to eastern North Carolina to South Carolina’s Lowcountry to Georgia’s Okefenokee and salt marshes and Alabama’s Mobile-Tensaw.
 Wetlands are places to explore, boat, fish, and hunt, drawing tourists and hunters from our local communities and from across the country.